ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 if no chief executive officer or executive director has been appointed by the Board and shall in general supervise and control all of the business and affairs of the Corporation.
-The President shall also act as the Chairman if none has been appointed.
+The President shall also act as the Chair if none has been appointed.
 The President may sign,
-with the secretary or any other proper officer of the Corporation authorized by the Board, any deeds, mortgages, bonds, contracts or other instruments that the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be specially designated by the Board or by these bylaws or by statute to some other officer or agent of the Corporation; and in general he or she shall perform all duties incident to the office of president and such other duties as may be prescribed from time to time by the Board.
+with the secretary or any other proper officer of the Corporation authorized by the Board, any deeds, mortgages, bonds, contracts or other instruments that the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be specially designated by the Board or by these bylaws or by statute to some other officer or agent of the Corporation; and in general they shall perform all duties incident to the office of president and such other duties as may be prescribed from time to time by the Board.